ankit8898/google-instant-hangouts/Readme.md

 ### Options :

-#### Render
-> Specifies how to render the Hangout button.
-Currently this parameter must have the value ‘createhangout’.

-   Add `render: 'createhangout'` as a option to the helper method

-   	<%= instant_hangout render: 'createhangout' %>

 #### Topic
 > Pre-populates the topic field for Hangouts on Air.
 Note that users can change the topic of the Hangout after they have joined.